tldr-pages/tldr/pages/linux/man.md

 `man -k {{keyword}}`

-- Search manpages about a keyword:
+- Search for manpages about a keyword:

 `man -f {{keyword}}`